priyankas9/Notes/imis_dncc/2025/march/to-do.md

 - after add application make the supervisory assessment successflly editable as well
 - after the sstaus is success then display different icon and dsabe the previously dsplayed icon

+# 2025.03.26 Wednesday

+---

+- make a function for above requirements
+- start woring on the hostong the code chnages